External Ids for CCNA2 Gene

 GeneCards Summary for CCNA2 Gene

 CCNA2 (Cyclin A2) is a Protein Coding gene.
-Diseases associated with CCNA2 include Lung Clear Cell Carcinoma and Splenic Diffuse Red Pulp Small B-Cell Lymphoma.
-Among its related pathways are DNA Double-Strand Break Repair and Regulation of TP53 Activity.
+Diseases associated with CCNA2 include Splenic Diffuse Red Pulp Small B-Cell Lymphoma and Lung Clear Cell Carcinoma.
+Among its related pathways are Arrhythmogenic right ventricular cardiomyopathy (ARVC) and CDK-mediated phosphorylation and removal of Cdc6.
 GO annotations related to this gene include protein kinase binding.
 An important paralog of this gene is CCNA1.

 UniProtKB/Swiss-Prot for CCNA2 Gene